WebAuthn: Passkey branding

-When Apple first introduced passkeys to the public in 2022, they emphasized their first-party platform integrations.
-This, combined with the lack of clear communication from other industry leaders, led some to speculate that passkeys were proprietary to Apple (this was not the case).
-As browsers and websites began to implement WebAuthn, the inconsistent feature-sets resulted in a variety of understandings of what exactly counted as a passkey.
-Some people assumed that a passkey required management by a platform authenticator, or needed synchronization using the cloud.
-A better definition is that a passkey is any WebAuthn credential managed by any WebAuthn authenticator.
-This definition covers most of what different vendors refer to and accept as passkeys.
+When Apple first prominently introduced passkeys to the public in 2022, they emphasized integrations with their own products.
+This, combined with the lack of clear communication from other companies, led to speculation that passkeys were proprietary to Apple.
+As browsers and websites began to implement WebAuthn, the inconsistent feature-sets have often resulted in a variety of understandings of what exactly counted as a passkey.